vesuxyz/docs/docs/use/earn-guide.md

 ---
-id: supply-guide
+id: earn-guide
-title: How to supply assets on a Vesu market
+title: How to earn by supplying assets to a market
-sidebar_label: Supply
+sidebar_label: Start Earning
 sidebar_position: 2
-slug: /use/supply
+slug: /use/earn
 ---

 Vesu is a decentralized, permision-less protocol that enables the supplying and borrowing of different crypto assets from liquidity pools with unmatched efficiency, scalability and security.